 - Connectors and cables (a person is required to find the damaged, exposed, or even the frayed wires)

 Pre-Operational Inspections for Internal Combustion Forklifts

-If you own a forklift that features the internal-combustion motor, the following things are the items that you should inspect while doing the pre-operation inspection.
-The items included in this list are just the additional items that we have mentioned in the “general list.”
+If you own a forklift that features the internal combustion motor, the following things are the items that you should inspect while doing the pre-operation inspection.
+The items included in this list are just the additional items mentioned in the “general list.”